cansyl/CROssBAR/Prototype_HCC_Network/README.md

-## How to load the network on CytoScape:
+## How to load the network to CytoScape:

-To load the Hepatocellular Carcinoma Prototype Network on CytoScape;

-- You may directly open the session file (Hepatocellular_Carcinoma_Network.cys) via CytoScape application or (if it does not work):
+- It is possible to directly open the session file (Prototype_Hepatocellular_Carcinoma_Network.cys) via the CytoScape application, or (if it does not work):

-- You may open a new session on CytoScape and import the network file (Hepatocellular_Carcinoma_Network.xgmml) as File -> Import -> Network -> File
+- It is possible to open a new session on CytoScape and import the network file (Prototype_Hepatocellular_Carcinoma_Network.xgmml) from: File -> Import -> Network -> File